AsadShah2003/resume-builder/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application in action.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+## Project Structure

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- `app/` - Next.js App Router configuration and main pages.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- `components/` - Reusable UI components including the Editor, Preview, and PDF Templates.
+  - `components/editor/` - Contains the main logic for editing sections (Work Experience, Education, Skills, etc.) and the Live Preview panes (`ResumePreview.tsx` & `MobileResumePreview.tsx`).
+  - `components/profile/` - Profile management and resume dashboard components.
+- `lib/store/` - Zustand store setup (`useResumeStore.ts`).

-## Deploy on Vercel
+## Contributing

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page if you want to contribute.